-The following tables present total economic costs over the project horizon discounted at 2.37% The current values are in 2023 constant dollars and are discounted from the beginning of the assumed construction period of 2030.
-The values are expressed in millions unless otherwise specified.
+Table 11-7 and Table 11-8 present total economic costs over the project horizon discounted at 2.37%, for railways and roads respectively.
+The current values are in 2023 constant dollars and are discounted from the beginning of the assumed construction period of 2030.